RL Board Members

 Simon Smith

 The day to day management of trials is carried by the contractors who have successfully tendered for the various work packages.
 Each contractor is represented on the Trials Technical Group (TTG), which reports to the Board.
-The TTG is responsible for ensuring that the procedures are reviewed each year and that any changes, endorsed by the Board, are notified to the UK Government’s Animal and Plant Health Agency - APHA.
+The TTG is responsible for ensuring that the procedures are reviewed each year and that any changes endorsed by the Board.

-The Crop Committee meet once a year to consider new candidate varieties for elevation to the RL / DL and to determine whether any existing candidates should be considered for removal.
+The Crop Committee meet each December to consider new candidate varieties for elevation to the RL / DL and to determine whether any existing candidates should be considered for removal.
 The Crop Committee works to a strict set of procedures and guidelines.
 Breeders have the opportunity to appeal decisions that they feel were made without following such procedures and guidelines.
 The Appeal Committee considers such applications.